bauwenst/TkTkT/README.md

 except `Vocabulariser` is for training the tokeniser (vocabularisation) and `Tokeniser` is for inference (segmentation).

 #### Loading
-To make it easier to load the results of a vocabularisation run from storage back into Python, there are `Deserialiser`s to do this for you.
+To make it easier to load the results of a vocabularisation run from storage back into Python, there are `Artifacts` classes to do this for you.

 For ease-of-use, many `Tokeniser` classes have a `TokeniserFactory` defined for them that simplify the instantiation process.
-Often, a `TokeniserFactory` will take a `Deserialiser` to provide it any files.
+Often, a `TokeniserFactory` will take an `Artifacts` object to provide it any files.

 ### Submodules
 The packages is divided into the following submodules:
 - `tktkt.interfaces`: contains the main parent classes from which all other classes derive.
-  - The most important classes are `TextMapper`, `Pretokeniser`, `Preprocessor`, `Vocabulariser`, `Tokeniser`, `Deserialiser`, and `TokeniserFactory`.
+  - The most important classes are `TextMapper`, `Pretokeniser`, `Preprocessor`, `Vocabulariser`, `Tokeniser`, `Artifacts`, and `TokeniserFactory`.
 - `tktkt.preparation`: contains all the text preprocessing tools.
 - `tktkt.models`: contains all the tokenisation (i.e. vocabularisation and/or segmentation) algorithms.
 - `tktkt.evaluation`: contains procedures with which to quantify a `Tokeniser` through inference.
 - `tktkt.factories`: contains a bunch of pre-defined constructor calls, for both vocabularies and tokenisers:
-  - `tktkt.factories.deserialisation`: contains classes that load the files for specific tokenisers.
+  - `tktkt.factories.artifacts`: contains classes that load the files for specific tokenisers.
   - `tktkt.factories.tokenisers`: contains tokeniser factories.
+  - `tktkt.factories.specials`: contains sets of special identifiers (CLS, SEP, BOS, EOS, ...).
-  - `tktkt.factories.preprocessing`: contains a bunch of pre-defined preprocessors so you don't have to.
+  - `tktkt.factories.preprocessors`: contains a bunch of pre-defined preprocessors so you don't have to.
     Check out the `ModernEnglishPreprocessor`, for example.
   - `tktkt.factories.evaluation`: contains pre-built tokeniser evaluation pipelines.
 - `tktkt.wrappers`: contains classes that wrap around existing tokenisers to equip them with more features.